 Tree maintenance on commercial properties includes:

 Because different tree types require divergent maintenance and techniques, hiring professional arborists is the best way to keep them and your property safe.
-The Tree Dudes team will help you monitor and estimate your trees, care for them and prevent possible hazards.
+Our team will help you monitor and estimate your trees, care for them and prevent possible hazards.

 When it comes to slow-growing trees, you should prune them once every few years.
 If you cut their branches too often, such trees will recover before the new season hits them.
 You should prune faster-growing trees once or two times a year.
 The late winter is the best time to prune trees, right before they start regrowing leaves and branches in the early spring.